Blog

 • product specification

-• Final clinical assessment with state of the art chapters and literature and risk-benefit assessment
+• final clinical evaluation with state of the art chapter and literature review and risk-benefit analysis

 • Risk management documentation according to ISO 14971: PHA, risk analysis, risk management report